 Yes, white bread and pasta have more carbohydrates and fewer nutrients in general.
 However, you’ll find carbs in other places, too.
 For instance, all fruits have high concentrations of carbohydrates, but they are undeniably good for you.

 Vegetables also pack some carbs into their nutritional profiles, but vegetables are the building blocks of a healthy diet.
 In short, carbohydrates are everywhere.
 You need to learn the difference between good carbs and bad ones.

 In the quest to eat healthier, you’ll find that there are simple carbs, as well as complex carbs.
 They’re not the same, and you shouldn’t treat them as though they were.
 How do they differ?

-Foods with complex carbs don’t have as immediate an impact on your blood sugar.
-Examples of foods rich in complex carbs include seeds, nuts, fruits, and grains.
+Foods with complex carbohydrates don’t have as immediate an impact on your blood sugar.
+Examples of foods rich in complex carbohydrates include seeds, nuts, fruits, and grains.
 Not only do these foods release sugar slowly over a longer period, but their fiber content also helps keep you feeling fuller for longer periods, reducing your overall caloric intake.

 Achieving your weight loss and fitness goals will require that you pay attention to what you’re eating.
 You must be carb conscious.
 How do you do that, though?
 Here are a few critical tips to help you along the way.

 Far from being the boogeyman that many gurus and trainers say they are, carbs are a vital part of a healthy, fit body.
 They’re the primary energy source for your brain and your muscles.
-However, not all carbs are the same.
+However, not all carbohydrates are the same.
 It’s up to you to make smart choices in terms of carb type (simple vs. complex) and where your carbs come from.
-Focus on whole foods and complex carbs, make smart food pairings and explore the wide world of delicious choices out there.
+Focus on whole foods and complex carbohydrates, make smart food pairings, and explore the wide world of delicious choices out there.